yannxou/RefaceCPLiveControl/README.md

 * Track control mode
 * Transport actions and more using MIDI keys

-See more details in the [manual](https://yannxou.github.io/RefaceCPLiveControl).
+See full details in the [manual](https://yannxou.github.io/RefaceCPLiveControl/docs/overview/).

 ## Installation